AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

 **Manual-Only Curation** and **No Curation** are two curation options that can be selected by the admin.

-**Auto-assisted Manual Curation:** Captivate Prime has an artificial intelligence-based auto curation engine that can intelligently find out the essence of the content of any format that can later be served to the desired learners.
+**Auto-assisted Manual Curation:** Learning Manager has an artificial intelligence-based auto curation engine that can intelligently find out the essence of the content of any format that can later be served to the desired learners.
 It can also approve or reject a content from being posted based on its given confidence score.

 For example, Adarsh is a learner and he found a blog interesting, so he posts it on Adobe Learning Manager's Social Learning platform.
 The post is then fed to the AI-powered Content Curation Engine which predicts the skills present in the content and compares those skills with the associated board skills.
 If any of the skills match, then the content is posted otherwise it is sent for manual-only curation.